Atech1/Weather_Station/README.md

-Open Source Weather Station made with support of the Heritage Public Library
+Open Source Weather Station made with support of the Heritage Public Library.
+This is still in production for at least another week before full intructions and full features will be released (6/12/18)

 for basic setup only edit the settings.json file